IBM-Cloud/hear-the-buzz/README.md

 * [IBM Insights for Twitter](https://console.ng.bluemix.net/catalog/ibm-insights-for-twitter/): To find recent tweets for a specific topic with a certain sentiment
 * [Text to Speech](https://console.ng.bluemix.net/catalog/text-to-speech/): To read the list of tweets
-* [Advanced Mobile Access](https://console.ng.bluemix.net/catalog/advanced-mobile-access/): To capture analytics and logs from mobile apps on the server
+* [Mobile Client Access](https://console.ng.bluemix.net/catalog/mobile-client-access/): To capture analytics and logs from mobile apps on the server

 I tested the app with iOS 9.0.1 and watchOS 2.0.